-Surfers always seem to discover the next ‘it’ destination before anyone else.
-Perhaps because they don’t need much: an amazing beach, the perfect wave… But just in case you do need a roof over your head while seeking out your slice of Endless Summer, we’ve rounded up luxury surf hotels beside some of the world’s wildest breaks.
+Why is is that surfers always seem to discover the next ‘it’ destination before anyone else?
+Perhaps it’s because they don’t need much: an amazing beach, the perfect wave… But just in case you do need a roof over your head while seeking out your Endless Summer, we’ve rounded up above-board surf hotels beside some of the world’s best breaks.
 Wax and wetsuit, welcomed…

 Chile’s position as a major surf destination shouldn’t be surprising really, given its 4,270km coastline.
 And yet, few people know Punta de Lobos – birthplace of the country’s surf scene and official World Surf Reserve.
 Here, amid the rolling waves and sealion-roamed rocks, you’ll find Hotel Alaia, which nudges up against the swell with driftwood-like buildings, ocean-view rooms and wraparound decks dotted with hot tubs.
 Naturally, there are boards to borrow for tackling El Diamante – a ripable, sand-bottomed section of ‘the best left pointbreak in Chile’, according to pro surfer Ramon Navarro.
-Take it on (and ignore the sea birds who seem to be taking bets on whether you’ll make it out alive).
+Take it on – ignoring the sea birds, who seem to be taking bets on whether you’ll make it out standing.

 Seasoned surfers who’ve paid their dues set their sights on Nihi Sumba Island.
 Its eponymous hotel was founded by husband-and-wife surfers Claude and Petra Graves, who arrived in 1988 and camped on the island’s beaches for four years before building a hotel.
 The reason?
-Their search for the world’s best surf break led them to Occy’s Left – a 300m long ride through ripple walls and heaving barrels – named after legendary Aussie surfer, Mark Occhilupo.
+Their search for the world’s best surf break had led them to Occy’s Left – a 300m long ride through ripple walls and heaving barrels – named after legendary Aussie surfer, Mark Occhilupo.
 What makes it particularly special is that the wave is restricted to just 10 lucky riders per day.
-For the less advanced, there’s also a surf school for mastering power carves, fin throws and deep-barrel rides and calmer waters near Coconut Cove for putting your moves to the test.
+For the less advanced, there’s also a surf school for practising your power carves, fin throws and deep-barrel rides and calmer waters near Coconut Cove for putting moves into action.

 Continue your search for the perfect wave with our surf hotels around the world…